-The CRWIA process has used a matrix-based approach, with a qualitative scoring system to identify likely significant effects of STPR2's recommendations on the CRWIA objective.
-The seven-point scoring system used for the assessment of effects in the preliminary and detailed appraisal stages is described in Table 5.3.
-This approach has several advantages, including the systematic recording of potential effects and their significance, with a narrative accompanying each score to explain the rationale for scoring and the predicted impacts.
+The CRWIA process has used a matrix-based approach, with a qualitative scoring system to identify likely impacts of STPR2's recommendations on the CRWIA objective.
+The seven-point scoring system used for the assessment of impacts in the detailed appraisal stages is described in Table 4.
+This approach has several advantages, including the systematic recording of potential impacts and their significance, with a narrative accompanying each score to explain the rationale for scoring and the predicted impacts.